edwinst/c64_light_fantastic_reverse_engineering/README.md

 Here are my notes for my ongoing reverse-engineering of the C64 programs for the "Light fantastic" experiment.

+See the Retro Recipes video for what this is about: https://www.youtube.com/watch?v=MezkfYTN6EQ

 # Summary

 I've disassembled the tuning and receiver programs for C64.
 Strangely, the